 This posting, the latest in our series focused on a disciplined agile approach to product management, overviews the activities associated with it.
-The Disciplined Agile (DA) framework promotes an adaptive, context-sensitive strategy.
+The Disciplined Agile (DA) toolkit promotes an adaptive, context-sensitive strategy.
 The framework does this via its goal-driven approach that indicates the process factors you need to consider, a range of techniques or strategies for you to address each process factor, and the advantages and disadvantages of each technique.
 In this blog we present the goal diagram for the Product Management process blade and overview its process factors.

 The following process goal diagram overviews the potential activities associated with disciplined agile product management.

 The process factors that you need to consider for product management are:

 - Evolve business vision.
 Product managers will work closely with stakeholders, and in the case of new products/solutions potential stakeholders, to understand their needs.
 The goal is to develop roadmaps for individual products, product lines, and for the business itself.
 These roadmaps describe the current vision for the near term, intermediate term (3-12 months), and long term (one year or more) with less detail the further out in time the roadmap goes.
 These roadmaps help the product managers to guide their prioritization decisions and provides input into the planning activities of other efforts (such as the Enterprise Architecture and Portfolio Management activities).

 - Explore potential products.
 Product managers want to identify potential products that will provide significant value to your organization.
 They may do this via a variety of means, including the more traditional approaches of building a business case to more agile/lean strategies such running a small experiment.